boto/botocore/README.rst

 We value feedback and contributions from our community.
 Whether it's a bug report, new feature, correction, or additional documentation, we welcome your issues and pull requests.
 Please read through this `CONTRIBUTING <https://github.com/boto/botocore/blob/develop/CONTRIBUTING.rst>`__ document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your contribution.

-Maintenance and Support for CLI Major Versions
+Maintenance and Support for SDK Major Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Botocore was made generally available on 06/22/2015 and is currently in the full support phase of the availability life cycle.